silkbuider/documentation/README.md

 ## Agile Development is the Core Objective

-SilkBuilder’s design, centered around Agile Development and Rapid Application Development (RAD), offers several key advantages for developers seeking a fast and efficient approach to building web applications.
+SilkBuilder’s design, centered on Agile Development and Rapid Application Development (RAD), offers several key advantages for developers seeking a fast, efficient approach to building web applications.
 Developers can deliver scalable, maintainable web applications quickly, responding to feedback and evolving requirements with ease.

-## Learn SilkBuilder
+## Learn more about SilkBuilder

 * [Development](development/)
 * [Docs](docs/)